← Back to 史記

 使 使

 From the time of Wei, Xuan, and Yan Zhao, they sent people to enter the sea and seek Penglai, Fangzhang, and Yingzhou.
 These three spirit mountains have their legends in the middle of the Bo Sea, and they are not far from people; When disaster is about to arrive, then the ships are blown away by the wind.
-Probably there were once those who arrived, and the various immortals and the medicines of immortality were all there.
+People must once have reached them, for the immortals and the medicines of deathlessness were all there.
 Their things, birds and beasts, are all white, and gold and silver are used for the palace halls.
-Before arriving, when looked at, they appear like clouds; When one arrives, the three spirit mountains instead dwell below the water.
-When one approached them, the wind always blew them away, and in the end, one could not reach them, it is said.
+Before arriving, when looked at, they appear like clouds; Yet when one reaches them, the three spirit mountains sink back beneath the water.
+Whenever one approached them, the wind drew them away, and in the end no one could reach them.
 None of the world's rulers were unwilling to accept this.
-When the First Emperor of Qin united the world and arrived at the sea, then the fangshi who spoke of it could not be counted.
+When the First Emperor of Qin united the world and arrived at the sea, the fangshi who spoke of such things were too many to count.
 The First Emperor thought that he had arrived at the sea but feared not reaching it.
 Therefore, he sent people who carried boys and girls into the sea to seek them.
 When the ships met in the middle of the sea, they all used the wind as an excuse, saying they could not reach them, but they saw them there.
 In the next year, the First Emperor again toured on the sea, arrived at Langya, passed Mount Heng, and returned from Shangdang.
 After three years, he toured Jieshi, examined the sea-entering fangshi, and returned from Shangjun.
 After five years, the First Emperor went south to Mount Xiang, then ascended Kuaiji, and along the sea, he hoped to encounter the rare medicines of the three spirit mountains in the middle of the sea.
-He did not obtain them, and when he returned to Shaqiu, he collapsed.
+He could not find them, and when he returned to Shaqiu, he collapsed.

 25

 In the first year of the Second Generation, he toured east to Jieshi, along Hainan, passed Mount Tai, and went to Kuaiji.
 He performed rites and sacrificed to them all, and carved beside the stone writings that the First Emperor had erected, to make clear the First Emperor's merit and virtue.
 That autumn, the feudal lords rebelled against Qin.
-After three years, the Second Generation was assassinated and died.
+Three years later, the Second Emperor was murdered.

 26

-Twelve years after the First Emperor performed the feng and shan, Qin perished.
-The various Confucian scholars resented that Qin burned the poems and books and slaughtered the scholars.
-The common people resented its laws, and all under heaven rebelled against it.
-They all falsely said, 'The First Emperor ascended Mount Tai, was struck by violent wind and rain, and could not obtain the feng and shan.'
+Twelve years after the First Emperor performed the fengshan, Qin perished.
+The Confucian scholars resented Qin's burning of the poems and documents and its slaughter of learned men.
+The common people resented its laws, and the realm rebelled against it.
+They all falsely said, 'The First Emperor ascended Mount Tai, was struck by violent wind and rain, and could not complete the fengshan.'
 Is this not what is called those who performed the affairs without virtue?

 27

-Formerly, the residences of the Three Dynasties were all between the Yellow River and the Luo.
-Therefore, Songgao was the central peak, and the four peaks were each in their directions.
-The four estuaries were all in Shandong.
+In former times, the capitals of the Three Dynasties lay between the Yellow River and the Luo.
+Thus, Songgao became the Central Peak, the four other peaks stood in their proper directions, and the four great waterways all lay east of the mountains.
 When Qin called itself emperor and established its capital at Xianyang, then the five peaks and four estuaries were all together in the eastern direction.
 From the Five Emperors to Qin, they sometimes rose and sometimes declined.
 The famous mountains and great rivers were either in the feudal lords or in the Son of Heaven.
 Their rites had additions and subtractions that differed by generation, and they could not be recorded completely.
-When Qin united the world, it ordered that what the sacrifice officials constantly honored—heaven, earth, famous mountains, great rivers, ghosts, and spirits—could be sequenced.
+When Qin united the world, it ordered the regular objects of the sacrificial officials' service—Heaven, Earth, famous mountains, great rivers, ghosts, and spirits—to be arranged in sequence.

 28